-As outlined in reports to Executive throughout the year, the Council is experiencing financial pressures across all service areas.
+As outlined in reports to Executive throughout the year, the Council is experiencing financial pressures across all service areas, but especially across social care.
+The outturn improved slightly from the Quarter 3 forecast, predominantly because of significant work by officers across the Council to control and reduce costs.

-The key financial pressures are mainly underlying and recurring pressures relating to social care.
-In particular, the cost of placements and agency staff within children's services.
-There remain considerable financial challenges looking ahead into 2023/24 and beyond.
-These challenges include the underlying pressures in both adults and children's social care, rising inflation and the current cost of living" crisis, all of which increase pressure on the Council's already stretched budget.
-This is alongside the need to deliver £5.5m of ongoing savings as outlined in the annual budget report considered by Executive in February of this year.

-The 2023/24 budget agreed in February 2023 provided for significant growth in adults and children's services budgets and made proper provision for all known cost increases at that time.
+However, there again remain considerable financial challenges looking ahead into 2024/25 and beyond due to the underlying pressures in both adults and children's social care alongside the delivery of £14m of ongoing savings as outlined in the annual budget report considered by Executive in February of this year.
+The 2024/25 budget provides for significant growth in adults and children's services budgets and made proper provision for all known cost increases at that time.

-Full details on the individual service areas position for 2022/23 were reported to Executive in June 2023.
+Full details on the individual service areas position for 2023/24 will be reported to Executive in June 2024.